Ultimate Checklist: Banish Dandruff at Home Naturally

 Dandruff's Impact on Hair Texture and Shine

 Dandruff can make your hair look dull and feel rough.
-The constant irritation and scratching can damage hair cuticles, leading to frizz and breakage.
+The constant irritation and scratching can damage hair cuticles, potentially leading to frizz and breakage.

 Addressing Dandruff for Healthier Hair